MicrosoftDocs/windows-dev-docs/windows-apps-src/maps-and-location/routes-and-directions.md

 ---
 title: Display routes and directions on a map
-description: Request routes and directions, and display them in your app. ms.assetid: BBB4C23A-8F10-41D1-81EA-271BE01AED81 ms.date: 09/20/2017 ms.topic: article
+description: Learn how to retrieve routes and directions using the MapRouteFinder class and display them on a MapControl in a Universal Windows Platform (UWP) app. ms.assetid: BBB4C23A-8F10-41D1-81EA-271BE01AED81 ms.date: 09/20/2017 ms.topic: article